-Annual Distribution US\$10.5 million (or 11.5% of run rate revenue) Description SBI is a management consulting firm specializing in sales and marketing that is dedicated to helping companies reach their sales objectives.
+Annual Distribution US\$10.5 million (11.5% of Run Rate Revenue) Description SBI is a management consulting firm specializing in sales and marketing that is dedicated to helping companies reach their sales objectives.
 SBI conducts in-depth market research and partners with business leaders to develop strategies that enhance performance and drive results.
 Through evidence-based methods, SBI creates actionable procedures that, once embraced and adopted, result in lasting success.
 Contribution History In August 2017, the Corporation contributed US\$85.0 million in SBI, comprised of US\$75.0 million of permanent units as well as US\$10.0 million of redeemable units.
 The redeemable units can be redeemed at par at any time up to the third anniversary following the closing of the SBI contribution at SBI's discretion.
 On May 10, 2019, the Corporation received a partial redemption of US\$10.0 million in exchange for preferred units which had an associated US\$1.4 million of annual distributions.
 The preferred units were redeemed at par, in accordance with our operating agreement.
 The SBI distribution resets annually +/-8% based on changes in gross revenue.
-Performance Based on unaudited information provided by SBI management for the five months ended May 31, 2019, revenues and EBITDA are well ahead of the prior year.
-Fair Value The fair value of the SBI units were increased by US\$1.2 million (CAD\$1.5 million) during the three and six months ended June 30, 2019 as revenue (their reset metric) is significantly ahead of the comparable period.
+Performance Based on unaudited information provided by SBI management for the eight months ended August 31, 2019, revenues and EBITDA have increased versus the comparable period.
+Fair Value The fair value of the SBI units was increased by US\$0.4 million during the three months ended September 30, 2019, resulting in a total increase of US\$1.6 million in the nine month period as their revenue is significantly ahead of the comparable period.
 The fair value of the SBI units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
 ECR The ECR for SBI remains between 1.5x and 2.0x.